Introduction

 The Twelfth House governs hidden enemies (often your own self-sabotage patterns), hospitals, prisons, monasteries - any place of isolation or retreat.
 Neptune here creates natural psychic sensitivity.
 Sun here might indicate someone who works behind the scenes or prefers privacy.

-This is the house of spiritual awakening, compassion, and letting go.
-It shows your connection to the divine, your dream life, and unconscious patterns running your life from beneath awareness.
+This is the house of compassion, surrender, and letting go.
+It shows your dream life, your private grief, and unconscious patterns running your life from beneath awareness.

 Challenging planets here can manifest as self-sabotage, addictions, or escapism.
 Supportive planets create natural healing abilities, spiritual depth, and compassionate service.